Sensex drops 1,200 pts from day's high, Nifty goes below 17,200: Why are markets spooked

 Indian equity markets took a sharp 'U-turn' on Monday as benchmark indices sank into deep red on Monday, despite a positive opening..
 Bears were back as jittered global sentiments weighed on the feeble investor sentiments, pushing the markets further lower.

-BSE Sensex dropped over 1,200 points from day's high to 58,297.86, whereas Nifty 50 dropped about 350 points to 17,169 during the session.
+The 30-share pack BSE Sensex gyrated in a range of more than 1,400 points and finally dropped about 900 points to settle at 58,238, whereas Nifty 50 dropped more than 375 points from day's high at 17,154.
 Weakness prevailed in the broader market as well as BSE Mid-cap and Small-cap indices plunged up to 2 per cent each.

-Investors at Dalal Street went poorer by another Rs 3.04 lakh crore as combined market capitalization of all BSE listed companies dropped to Rs 259.90 lakh crore, which ended at Rs 262.94 lakh crore on March 10, 2023.
-Here are the top factors that are weighing on market sentiments:
+Fear gauge India VIX swung wildly during the trading session but finally settled at 16.21-level, after rising more than 21 per cent.
+Investors at Dalal Street went poorer by another Rs 4.21 lakh crore as combined market capitalization of all BSE listed companies dropped to Rs 258.73 lakh crore.

-SVB Bank Crisis: The fallout of startup lender Silicon Valley Bank is weighing on the market sentiments.
+The fallout of startup lender Silicon Valley Bank is weighing on the market sentiments.
 Traders across the globe are sensing the 'Deja-Vu' of 2008, when investment bank Lehmon Brothers went bankrupt, leading to a global recession.
 However, US authorities have moved to shore up deposits and stem any wider fallout from the sudden collapse of the tech startup lender.

-The SVB issue is unlikely to rattle markets for long.
-The quick joint statement by the US Treasury, the Fed and the Federal Deposit Insurance Corporation that all the depositor's money will be safe is enough to calm the markets, said V K Vijayakumar, Chief Investment Strategist at Geojit Financial Services.
+Bloodbath was seen in the global market as the fallout of Silicon Valley Bank was followed by turmoil at Signature Bank, keeping investors worried about the strength of the US banking system, said Vinod Nair, Head of Research at Geojit Financial Services.

-US Inflation data: Investors across the globe will be looking at US inflation numbers, scheduled for Tuesday, March 14 for the cues for interest rate hike path ahead of its FOMC meeting next week.
+Investors across the globe will be looking at US inflation numbers, scheduled for Tuesday, March 14 for the cues for interest rate hike path ahead of its FOMC meeting next week.

+"The Fed’s decision in the upcoming meeting will have a crucial impact on the market sell-off, as the consensus is reversing to no rate hike trajectory.
+Also, the US inflation due on Tuesday will have a vital impact in the short-term as the market anticipates a cool down from January levels," Nair from Geojit added.

-FII flows: Global institutional investors have been pulling out money from the Indian markets.
+Global institutional investors have been pulling out money from the Indian markets.
 On Friday, FPIs sold domestic shares worth 2,061.47 crore.
 However, FPIs have net invested Rs 13,586 crore through exchanges in the Indian market through March 10, but a bulk of this has gone into Adani stocks by GQG Partners.

 India's inflation numbers: India will announce its retail inflation numbers for February on Monday, after the market hours, whereas WPI inflation numbers are slated for Tuesday, March 14.
 The market will closely watch both data points as it is expected to decide the next course of action by the Reserve Bank of India in its next policy meeting scheduled in the first week of April.